victorursu/janrain_capture/README.txt

 hook_janrain_capture_mapping_failed
 hook_janrain_capture_user_exists
 hook_janrain_capture_failed_create
-hook_janrain_capture_email_unverified - this one passes in the URL for a resend link hook_janrain_capture_no_oauth hook_janrain_capture_verification_resent - redirects
+hook_janrain_capture_email_unverified - passes in the URL for a resend link hook_janrain_capture_no_oauth hook_janrain_capture_verification_resent - redirects

 When implementing any of these hooks you should return true if you would like the original message to be displayed, or false if you do not.

 Additional features

 hook_janrain_capture_email_unverified will pass in 1 parameter to an implementation of this hook.
 This will be a string of the URL to include in a link for the user to have the verification email resent.

 If you return false on hook_janrain_capture_verification_resent you will bypass a redirect to the home page of the Drupal installation after calling the drupal_set_message method.
 If you are returning false you will need to initiate a redirect using the drupal_goto() method to a page of your choosing.